Hamad bin Isa Al Khalifa: 2011 Bahraini uprising

-During the peak of the Bahraini uprising in mid March 2011, Hamad declared a State of National Safety for three months just after Salman summoned Peninsula Shield Force troops to enter Bahrain.
+Hamad had empowered his son, Crown Prince Salman, to negotiate with the opposition, despite pressure from the prime minister and other GCC countries for a crackdown.
+Following extensive negotiations, on 13 March, al-Wefaq rejected the crown prince's offer to have a public discussion about most of their demands and to put any agreement to a national referendum, because it was pressured by more radical protestors who wanted upfront concessions.
+On 14 March, Hamad formally requested a GCC military intervention and declared a State of National Safety for three months.
 Saudi Arabia deployed about 1,000 troops with armoured support, and the United Arab Emirates deployed about 500 troops.
 Opposition parties reacted strongly, calling it an "occupation".
 Hamad, however, claimed that he deployed the troops to "protect infrastructure and to secure key installations".

 In June 2011, Hamad commissioned the Bahrain Independent Commission of Inquiry, headed by respected human rights lawyer M. Cherif Bassiouni, to look into the events surrounding the unrest.
 The establishment of the BICI was praised by Barack Obama and the international community as a step towards establishing responsibility and accountability for the events of the 2011–2012 Bahraini uprising.
-The BICI reported its findings in November 2011 and U.S. Secretary of State Hillary Clinton "commend[ed] King Hamad bin Isa al-Khalifa's initiative in commissioning it".
+The BICI reported its findings in November 2011 and US Secretary of State Hillary Clinton "commend[ed] King Hamad bin Isa al-Khalifa's initiative in commissioning it".
+Although Hamad promised take action to prevent the abuse of detainees by security forces, the Bahraini government failed to implement this.
 In August 2012, Amnesty International stated that "the government's response has only scratched the surface of these issues.
 Reforms have been piecemeal, perhaps aiming to appease Bahrain's international partners, and have failed to provide real accountability and justice for the victims".

+Economic policy

+When Hamad took power, Bahrain, which had the least oil and financial resources of the GCC states, was experiencing a decline in revenue and growing unemployment, especially among the Shia population.
+Hamad pursued financial reforms to diversify Bahrain's economy away from the oil industry and to attract foreign investment.